-Retroactive billing is an inherent component of the billing system but there must be fairness and equity in terms of the retroactive period applied to both parties.
+There are instances when retroactive billing becomes necessary, which may be applied to any/all classes of customers in the billing system.
+However, there must be fairness and equity in terms of the retroactive period applied to both parties.
 The extent of retroactive billing will be dependent on situations where T&TEC or the customer is culpable.